KILGORETROUT111/logic-evaluation-engine/README.md

 ---

+## Logic Evaluation Engine (LEE) — for Researchers: LEE is an inference framework built on phase geometry and counterfactual dynamics.
+U.S. Provisional Patent Application filed: Patent Pending.
+Whitepapers and math details are maintained in /docs/whitepapers for reference.

+## The Logic Evaluation Engine (LEE) — for funding, strategists, angels, and grantors: LEE introduces a novel method for diagnostic and counterfactual inference.
+Intellectual property protection is underway: U.S. Provisional Patent Application filed (Patent Pending).
+Supporting research and technical documentation are maintained within the repository under /docs/whitepapers.

 ## Why LEE Now
 Medical diagnostics, legal analysis, and defense intelligence all face the same core challenge:
 **How do you ensure that your reasoning engine is correct, stable, and explainable — every time, under all conditions?**